mrileyclark/Landing-Page-with-Countdown/README.md

 ## How It's Made:

-Tech used: HTML, CSS, JavaScript, Open Brewery DB
+Tech used: HTML, CSS, JavaScript

-BeerFinder API - Developed a JavaScript application that utilizes the Open Brewery DB API to find breweries in a given city.
-The user enters the city name, and the application fetches relevant brewery data from the API.
-The information is then dynamically displayed in a table format, including details such as brewery name, address, city, state, and website URL.
-I ensured the application handles potential null values for brewery names and website URLs, following best practices for data presentation and error handling.
+Landing Page with Countdown -  Developed a dynamic countdown timer component using HTML, CSS, and JavaScript to track the time remaining until a specified launch date.
+The countdown timer displays the remaining days, hours, minutes, and seconds in real-time, updating every second to provide users with accurate and precise information.
+This project demonstrates my proficiency in front-end development, including DOM manipulation and time/date calculations.

 ****

  ## Lessons Learned:

-I plan on revisting the app to add a sort option for users to have the ability to sort duplicate city names.
+I plan on revisting the app to change the sytling of the countdown UI to look like records.